5 nights starting from

 Day 6 Chateaux de Lastours and return flight to London Gatwick.

-Before transferring to Toulouse Airport for our return flight to London Gatwick, our final visit is to the four spectacular Cathar castles of Lastours, on a rocky spur above the village of Lastours, isolated by the deep valleys of the Orbeil and Grésilhou rivers.
+Before transferring to Toulouse Airport for our return flight to London Heathrow, our final visit is to the four spectacular Cathar castles of Lastours, on a rocky spur above the village of Lastours, isolated by the deep valleys of the Orbeil and Grésilhou rivers.
 They were built at an altitude of 300 m along a rock wall just 1300 feet long by 165 feet wide, creating a daunting prospect for the Crusaders to contemplate!

 Important note: Some of the sights on this tour are reached via rocky, step paths so is not suitable for those with walking difficulties